Anjaana Anjaani: Soundtrack

-The soundtrack was composed by the duo Vishal–Shekhar and consists of nine compositions – seven original, and a remix and an unplugged version of 2 original songs.
+The soundtrack was composed by the duo Vishal–Shekhar and consists of nine compositions – seven original, and a remix and an unplugged version of two original songs.
 The lyrics are written by: Neelesh Misra, Vishal Dadlani, Shekhar Ravjiani, Amitabh Bhattacharya, Anvita Dutt Guptan, Kumaar, Kausar Munir and Irshad Kamil.
 The vocals were performed by: Nikhil D'Souza, Monali Thakur, Lucky Ali, Rahat Fateh Ali Khan, Shekhar Ravjiani, Caralisa Monteiro, Mohit Chauhan, Shruti Pathak, Vishal Dadlani, Shilpa Rao and Abhijit Vaghani.
-The album was released on 20 August 2010 by T-Series.
+The album was released on 27 August 2010 by T-Series.

-The soundtrack received widespread critical acclaim, with praise for the fresh compositions, and considered it to be Vishal–Shekhar's best soundtrack to date.
-Joginder Tuteja gave a rating of 4 out of 5, calling it "fantastic," writing: "This one has a classy touch all through with a mix of club tracks and soulful songs that rock the show in a big way [...] this is their best work till date."
-Hindustan Times gave it another positive review, calling it a "complete Bollywood album".
-Giving a rating of 8.5 out of 10, Planet Bollywood thought that "the musical duo have genuinely struck gold," writing: "The soundtrack has the right blend of fun, youthfulness, romance, and melancholy.
-Terrific sound design, superb arrangement and remarkable mixing of the songs in the soundtrack give an international feel."
-BBC also praised the album noting that the music duo have produced a gem.